 The Swashbuckler is one of the best subclasses out there for a rogue.
 And interestingly, everything after 3rd level is kind of subpar, even if it fits the archetype extremely well.

-It’s the two 3rd level abilities that excel and create an S tier subclass.
-Not only does this have a great way to avoid opportunity attacks, it’s also coming in with an excellent new way to get in sneak attacks.
+It’s the two 3rd-level abilities that excel and create an S-tier subclass.
+Not only does this have a great way to avoid opportunity attacks, but it’s also coming in with an excellent new way to get in sneak attacks.

 Realistically, Rakish Audacity’s sneak attack method is so easy to create.
 All it takes is being close to an opponent without another opponent within 5 feet because you still have the method of creating sneak attacks when an ally is within 5 feet of your target.